MirandaT77/groupProject1/README.md

 User will input:
 * A vacation destination
-* Duration of vacation
+* Date of travel

 The site will then:
 * Give weather for location during that duration
-* Events during the given time frame
+* Ticketmaster events for the area

 This site uses

 * HTML
 * CSS
 * Javascript
+* API for weather and Ticketmaster

 https://mirandat77.github.io/groupProject1/